The registration form will require the following signatures:

-- Non-law graduate students may request approval to take a course after early registration is completed in the School of Law.
+- Non-law graduate students may request approval to take a course after the registration period has begun and may only enroll in law school courses when space is available.

 - A first-year law course may be taken by a non-law graduate or a non-degree seeking student with the approval of the Associate Dean.